diogro/expressionVariance-manuscript/main.md

 # Results

 ![Overview of the distribution of transcriptional variance across studies.
 (A) Heatmap showing the correlation in transcriptional variance across studies (as the Spearman correlation of gene expression standard deviations).
 Pairs of studies with more similar patterns of gene expression variance have higher correlations.
-Studies are shown in the same order as in @fig:corr_model, panel A. (B) Histogram of the correlations shown in the previous panel.
-(C) Standard deviation correlation PCoA.
+Studies are shown in the same order as in @fig:corr_model, panel A. (B) Distribution of the pairwise Spearman correlations between studies shown in the previous panel.
+(C) PCoA using the distance between studies derived from the pairwise correlations.
 There is no clear structuring of the studies with respect to their source, which is indicated by the colors.
 (D) Density plot of standard deviations after z-normalization.
 The inset plot shows the distribution of mean-centered standard deviations grouped by study without normalization.
 The corresponding rug plots show the location of the highest-ranking gene in standard deviation rank ([_hbb_]{.smallcaps}) (right, blue) and lowest ([_wdr33_]{.smallcaps}) (left, red).](figures/fig1.png){#fig:sd_corr}

 ## Data sets

 We use 57 publicly available human gene expression RNA-seq data sets which are derived from the publications listed in table \ref{tab1} of the [Methods](#Methods) section.
-We only use data sets that fulfilled the following condition: samples came from bulk RNAseq (and no single cell approaches), data sets were associated to a publication, sample-level metadata was available, and post-filtering sample size was larger than 10.
+We only use data sets that fulfilled the following conditions: samples came from bulk RNAseq (and no single cell approaches), data sets were associated to a publication, sample-level metadata was available, and post-filtering sample size was larger than 10.
 These data sets span 13 different tissue types and post-filtering the mean sample size we used for each data set was 390, with a median of 251, and a ranged from 12 to 2931 samples.
-Several data sets were derived from two large consortia: GTEx [@GTEx2017-xb] and TCGA [@tcga2013-gx], and we note the origin of the data sets in the figures.
+Several data sets were derived from two large consortia: GTEx [@GTEx2017-xb] and TCGA [@tcga2013-gx], and we note the origin of the data sets in the figures where appropriate.
 We refer to data sets and studies interchangeably, and so each tissue in GTEx is referred to as a different study.

 ## Gene expression variance